Why Dual Pricing Is a Better Option Than Surcharges

 1. Dual Pricing Signage

-A rule of thumb: You can’t display the cash price without also displaying the credit card price.
+A rule of thumb: You can’t display the cash price without also showing the credit card price.
 Instead, most businesses display the credit card price only.
 Then, use additional signage at the register to disclose the cash discounting terms.
+Effective dual pricing signage ensures clarity for customers.

 2. Point of Sale Signage